-- c.
+- a.
+Removal of any legal existing overwater or in-water structures that are not the subject of the application or otherwise required to be removed; - b.
+Removal or ecological improvement of hardened shoreline, including existing launch ramps or structural shoreline stabilization; - c.
 Removal of man-made debris waterward of the OHWM, such as car bodies, oil drums, concrete or asphalt debris, remnant docks, or other material detrimental to ecological functions and ecosystem-wide processes; or - d.
-Planting of native vegetation along the shoreline immediately landward of the OHWM consisting of a density and composition of trees and shrubs typically found in undisturbed areas adjacent to the subject waterbody. - 4.
-In-kind measures are preferred over out-of-kind measures when consistent with the objective of compensating for adverse impacts to ecological function.
+Planting of native vegetation along the shoreline immediately landward of the OHWM consisting of a density and composition of trees and shrubs typically found in undisturbed areas adjacent to the subject waterbody.

-M. Application Requirements
+H. Application Requirements

-In addition to the general application requirements, the following submittals, as applicable, are necessary for all new or expanded boating and water access facilities:
+In addition to the general application requirements, the following submittals, as applicable, are necessary for all new boating, port, and water access facilities:

-- 1. A description of the proposed boating and water access facility, including its size, location, design, and any shoreline stabilization or other modification measures. - 2.
-The ownership of the property and aquatic lands. - 3.
+- 1. A description of the proposed boating, port, and water access facility, including its size, location, design, and any shoreline stabilization or other modification measures; - 2.
+The ownership of the property and aquatic lands; - 3.
 Habitat surveys and critical area studies consistent with SMP Section 4.04 and SMP Appendix 2: Critical Areas Regulations. - 4.
 Assessment of potential impacts to existing ecological processes, including but not limited to sediment transport, hydrologic patterns, and vegetation disturbance. - 5.
-A mitigation plan for unavoidable adverse impacts to ecological functions or processes pursuant to SMP Section 4.04 and SMP Appendix 2: Critical Areas Regulations. - 6.
+A mitigation plan for unavoidable adverse impacts to ecological functions or processes shall be prepared by a qualified professional consistent with the provisions of SMP Appendix 2: Section 1.07(E). - 6.
 A slope bathymetry map when deemed beneficial by the Shoreline Administrator. - 7.
-An assessment of existing water-dependent uses in the vicinity and documentation of potential impacts to those uses and mitigating measures. - 8.
-In addition, applicants must provide an assessment of need and demand for all new or expanded marina facilities, including, but not limited to: - a.
-Existing approved facilities, or pending applications, within the service range of the proposed new facility; - b.
-The expected service population served by the facility; and - c.
-Boat ownership characteristics of the population, if that information supports justification for specific design elements related to facility length or width, or necessary water depth, or other design factors.
+An assessment of existing water-dependent uses in the vicinity and documentation of potential impacts to those uses and mitigating measures.